 Have you ever been so deeply inspired that words themselves fail to express the depth of that inspiration?
 I ran across a post titled “Random Acts of Kindness” highlighting kind gestures by ordinary individuals simply lending a hand expecting nothing in return.
 Its touching depiction of humanity was also present in each scholarship application reviewed.
 The dedication to compassion, hope and healing became evident as the unsung heroes in local Texas communities emerged.
 The decision was difficult yet derived after much discussion and consideration.

 TAASA’s Diversity Task Force proudly announces the 2013 TAASA Conference Scholarship Recipients!!

 Hutchinson County Crisis Center

 Manager of Community Education & … Full Article

 Remember as a kid the gratification felt when your favorite super (s)hero character saved the day?
 The idealistic sense of responsibility when good overcame evil; when no task was too large and no one left behind.
 When justice always prevailed?

 The theme behind TAASA’s 2013 SAAPM’s toolkit represents the child-like wonder of the super (s)heroes amongst us as we work to “bring justice to the system”.
 The “Social Justice League” concept symbolizes the extraordinary power of ordinary people in collectively confronting the issue of sexual assault.
 This year’s SAAPM toolkit seeks to utilize the shared onus, will and power of the people.
-“Bringing Justice … Full Article
+“Bringing … Full Article